 - Population demographics have been shifting for the past few centuries.
 This is not the first time we have had shifts in the age profile of the population.

 - A big issue is whether spending commitments are funded or unfunded.
 Many western governments fund their pension plans through pay as you go, rather than saving national insurance contributions.
+This could lead to gaps in spending commitments.

 - Part of the problem is that there is currently a strong incentive for people to retire early.
 The effective marginal tax rate imposed on earnings resulting from delayed retirement has in many systems been in excess of 60 per cent (link) These incentives have encouraged many to take early retirement.
 Also, there is often a rule prohibiting people working longer – even if they wanted to.
 If these incentives can be changed, we could increase the number of people working for longer and reduce the dependency burden.